 At first glance, poetry can seem a little sparse — no typical story structure or character development.
 It can be difficult to even find a complete sentence, much less a complete narrative.
 But, as you dig deeper, you can see the intentionality in every aspect: the pace, arrangement, symbolism, etc. The personality of the writer comes into view and you’re drawn into the art and science, the flow.
-We think our latest Filmsupply Presents has the exact same effect and for good reason.
+We think our latest Filmsupply Films has the exact same effect and for good reason.
 It’s exactly how director Andrew De Zen intended it to be seen.

 “There’s this thing I got from studying Tarkovsky, the idea of ‘getting your soul across.’
 It’s this idea of putting who you are into your project and being as honest as you can possibly be with yourself,” Andrew told us.
 “I’ve been experimenting with this a lot in my projects, creating these hints and meanings through a closeup, through art, in the way a character reacts, or, say, the inclusion of a specific color.”